 2. Watch pages in your insights and share their trending content.

 If you’re not already watching pages in your insights you’re doing yourself a disservice.
 On desktop, click Insights, scroll down to “Watch Pages” and then add pages of interest to your ideal reader.
 Once you follow them, you can view them in insights and see their top performing posts.
 What I love about this is I am able to very easily find content to share on my page.
 NB just because these pages may be of interest to my ideal reader, it doesn’t mean that all of the pages’ content is.
 For instance, my ideal reader is interested in play-based learning.
 So, if a craft that is trending on a blog I watch would likely turn into a blob of brown paint if young hands got to it, I won’t share it.

 The second thing I love about watching pages in my Insights is that I am able to get a better reach by sharing their top performing content.
 If something is going viral over at Happy Hooligans (one of my absolute favourite pages) and I share it, my page will get pushed into more people’s feeds as a result of sharing viral content.
 Also, the people follow Happy Hooligans and me, Parenting from the Heart will be even more likely to see what we shared.

-The big caveat to this is, if you’re sharing content because you want to benefit from the viral reach of someone else’s post, you should only share content that is two to three-days-old maximum.
+Caveat: if you’re sharing content because you want to benefit from the viral reach of someone else’s post, you should only share content that is two to three days old maximum.
 Why?
 Based on my own experience and what I’ve read about the lifespan of facebook posts, anything more and you won’t really get on that viral upturn.
 You’ll miss the boat.